GevatterGaul/squeezefix/README.md

 # Motivation

-Script to resize and sort JPEG and RAW Fuji Files that have been captured with anamorphic lenses.
+Script to resize and sort Fuji JPEG and RAW files that have been captured with anamorphic lenses.

 The intended use case is to run the script over a directory of original files.
 Then import the resulting files into your raw converter of choice.

+# Compatibility

+Developed for Fuji Cameras and SIRUI anamorphic lenses.

+Tested on Fuji X-T10 and SIRUI 50mm 1.8 anamorphic (squeeze factor 1.33).

 # Requirements